Engaging Art History Presentations

 “I found I could say things with color and shapes that I couldn't say any other way--things I had no words for.”
 Georgia O'Keeffe

 The Art of America's Unique Regions is a collection of images describing America’s diverse land forms, life styles, cultural influences, and historic events.
 Explore varied styles and ways of telling stories that define our country's unique regional identities.

 Journey into Native American Art takes a close look at native-made art objects - masks, ceremonial and functional items - with a focus on the natural resources used to create them.
 Gain a renewed respect for the depth, richness and variety of indigenous cultures from regions all across America.

-The Dutch Golden Age offers a close look at images by famous painters such as Rembrandt and Vermeer, as well as other 17th century Dutch masters who reached levels of excellence with their painting techniques and style that still inspire viewers today.
+Masters of the Dutch Golden Age offers a close look at images by famous painters such as Rembrandt and Vermeer, as well as other 17th Century Dutch masters who reached levels of excellence with their painting techniques and styles that still inspire viewers today.

 Appreciating Sculpture offers an opportunity to experience the art medium of sculpture more fully.
 From ancient masterpieces to modern creations, increase your understanding of the complex choices artists make as they give physical form to the elements of design.

 Landscapes Old and New explores the genre of landscape painting as it has changed over time.
 This selection showcases a variety of cultures and time periods, offering an opportunity to experience artists' diverse and powerful decisions - some subtle, some bold - as they portray Europe, Asia and America.

 Early New England Seascapes showcases and interprets a selection of beautiful images by several prominent 19th- and 20th-Century American artists, Fitz Henry Lane, Winslow Homer, and Edward Hopper to name a few.